-43. If we rule that a breach has occurred, the letter of notification to the advertiser will inform them of the necessary remedial action (for example to amend or withdraw the ad).
+46. If we rule that a breach has occurred, the letter of notification to the advertising parties will inform them of the necessary remedial action (for example to change the ad prior to future transmission, to restrict transmission as directed or to cease broadcasting the ad altogether).
+This letter triggers the clearance centres to make the ad in its current form unacceptable on their system.